 2.1 Sample Collection & Preparation

 Two different types of microalgae (Chlorella sorokiniana and Microcystis aeroguinosa sp.) were collected from Department of Botany, UMARU MUSA YAR ADUWA UNIVERSITY KATSINA, while Chlorella vulgaris strain was obtained from University of Port Hacourt and were cultured using F2 medium in conical flasks (1:10, 10:100, 25:250, 50:500 and 100:1L) and preserved at CARSLAC.
-The pure samples were cultured in F2 medium at room temperature with maintaining average continuous access to light 12-12. however, artificial source of light (fume cupboard) was used when weather was down.
+The pure algal isolates were cultured in F2 medium at room temperature with maintaining average continuous access to light 12-12.
+However, artificial source of light (fume cupboard) was used in the absence of sunlight.
 After that, the stocks were scaled up and sub-culturing was done for growth curve determination.

 2.2.
 Media Preparations